Naainz/Chess/README.md

 # Chessboard

-Note, this is not a full chess game, but a chessboard that **can** be used to play chess.
+Note, this is not a full chess game, but a chessboard that **can** (in future) be used to play chess.

 ![Chessboard](./public/sc.png)